cm-cc/mesmer/STANDALONE.md

 The meaning of the parameters is described in the [README](README.md#running-parameters-description)

 ### Beam profile
 In standalone mode, if the code is run with `extmubeam yes`, it expects to read muon beam 3-momenta for each event from the named pipe `'path'/beamprofile.fifo`.
-As an example, a sample of 10<sup>5</sup> incoming muon momenta is provided in the file `beamprofile-example.txt.gz` (thanks to Mateusz Goncerz).
-To test it, run `mesmer` with `extmubeam yes` (and `nev` < 10<sup>5</sup>), which creates the pipe and waits to read muon beam 3-momenta, and issue in another shell `zcat beamprofile-example.txt.gz > 'path'/beamprofile.fifo`.
-Any provider of muon beam momenta must write on the same pipe, using the format *p<sub>x</sub> p<sub>y</sub> p<sub>z</sub>* (in GeV).
+As an example, a sample of $10^5$ incoming muon momenta is provided in the file `beamprofile-example.txt.gz` (thanks to Mateusz Goncerz).
+To test it, run `mesmer` with `extmubeam yes` (and `nev` $< 10^5$), which creates the pipe and waits to read muon beam 3-momenta, and issue in another shell `zcat beamprofile-example.txt.gz > 'path'/beamprofile.fifo`.
+Any provider of muon beam momenta must write on the same pipe, using the format $p_x\ p_y\ p_z$ (in GeV).
 If events must be stored, the momenta of the particles will account for the generic direction of the incoming muon.

 ## Description of event format
 The event format has been developed together with Giovanni Abbiendi.
 The code uses by default Version 2 described in the following.
 The version flag is hard-wired, but can be easily modified if needed (see [below](#version-1-old-superseded)).